unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 Uniswap v3 is a "piecewise-constant-product" AMM.
 LP UX is roughly: choose pair → choose fee tier → choose price range → deposit assets → receive LP token → earn fees → reposition/exit.
 Each pool partitions the allowed price range via *ticks*, via which LPs can specify their desired price bands for deploying capital (adding depth).
 Due to the added complexity of the liquidity position, LP tokens are (currently) NFTs, encoding more than the ERC-20 standard allows.

 The ability to concentrate capital in a chosen price range precisely means LPs are free to choose where to provide depth.
 Let's illustrate how beneficial this design is for capital efficiency by examining a stable pair, e.g. USDC/USDT (I wonder how well this will age).
-The vast majority of LPs will choose to provide depth in a narrow band about the 1:1 rate, so liquidity will be very deep in the center and very shallow at depegged exchange rates.
+The vast majority of LPs will choose to provide depth in a narrow band about the 1:1 rate, so liquidity will be very deep in the center and very shallow at de-pegged exchange rates.
 If Alice deposits in tick range $[t_1,t_3]$ and Bob deposits in $[t_2,t_4]$, both are active in $[t_2,t_3]$, and both provide liquidity to the constant-product AMM associated to this small interval.
 The locality of each piece in Uniswap v3 mitigates the slow $\frac1\surd$ decay of depth in constant-product AMMs to small intervals.

+In a sense, piecewise-constant-product AMMs interpolate between a constant-product AMM on one end, and an order-book in the other: liquidity providers act as market makers by choosing where to deploy capital.
+Concentrated liquidity assists price discovery due to aligned incentives: LPs earn trading fees when their deployed capital is used, so they naturally want to provide depth near market prices.
+Order-books still have some advantages: market-makers have room for more capital efficient strategies, and they're not exposed to impermanent loss!